Negative Ties Highlight Hidden Extremes in Social Media Polarization: Methods

 Next, we counted the number of tweets per political party mentioning one of the 40 Spanish news outlets (by website domain) that are more popular on Meneame\footnote{\textit{rtve, abc, elmundo, atresplayer, cope, okdiario, larazon, ondacero, telecinco, vozpopuli, youtube, elespanol, europapress, elconfidencial, telemadrid, cuatro, canalsur, eltorotv, elindependiente, cadenaser, eleconomista, elpais, lavanguardia, esdiario, libertaddigital, 20minutos, elperiodico, lasexta, lavozdegalicia, eldiario, huffingtonpost, facebook, twitch, infolibre, publico, laultimahora, elsaltodiario, gaceta}}.
 We then applied Correspondence Analysis to the interaction matrix between political parties and news outlets.
 The resulting CA embedding for political parties aligns with the left-right division in Spain (see Fig.~\ref{fig:app:twitter} in the Appendix).
 We use the first dimension of the CA embedding as our ``ground truth'' measure of the left-right ideological position of news outlets.
 This procedure for obtaining ideological positioning is closely linked to latent space models (\cite{barberaTweetingLeftRight2015a}).

 As a robustness test, we used the media positioning provided by PoliticalWatch\footnote{\url{https://politicalwatch.es/blog/political-watch-publica-primer-media-bias-chart-espana-2021/}}.
-The qualitative analysis of PoliticalWatch evaluates for 30 media outlets characteristics such as the wording and fact-checking standards on a sample of articles to assess their ideological leaning.
+The qualitative analysis of PoliticalWatch evaluates 30 media outlets' characteristics, such as the wording and fact-checking standards on a sample of articles to assess their ideological leaning.
 We found a very high correlation (96\%) between the ideological position of news outlets determined by PoliticalWatch and our method based on Twitter (Fig.~\ref{fig:app:twitter_media} in the Appendix).

 The media positioning provides us with two key opportunities.
 First, it allows us to test the performance of SHEEP and CA on the user-media outlet network.
-Second, it allows us to validate our analysis on the user-user network.
-For example, users classified as left-wing according only to their interaction with other users can be validated by their vote to left-wing stories in Meneame.
+Second, it allows us to validate our analysis on the \textit{user-to-user} network.
+For example, users classified as left-wing according only to their interaction with other users can be validated by their vote on left-wing stories in Menéame.